 ● Concept from @appleleaker2020 on Instagram

 The external design of the iMac has not changed much in 13 years, with minor alterations to screen size or aspect ratio being the most noticeable updates.
-The new 24-inch iMac is rumored to break that cycle and offer an all-new design paradigm similar to other modern Apple devices.
+The new "24-inch iMac" is rumored to break that cycle and offer an all-new design paradigm similar to other modern Apple devices.

-24-inch iMac Rumored Features
+"24-inch iMac" Rumored Features

 The Pro Display XDR has a design similar to the Mac Pro tower, with an all-screen display, "cheese grater" holes in the back, and a stand that can pivot and rotate the display.
 The controversial stand is $999 and fits in with a sleek aluminum design.

-The 24-inch iMac with similar design aesthetics could make for a good looking machine, but compact enclosures face challenges with cooling.
-The iPad Pro – and any Apple Silicon iMac – won't have the same cooling needs since it is using ARM at a much lower computing power per watt metric.
+The "24-inch iMac" with similar design aesthetics could make for a good-looking machine, but compact enclosures face challenges with cooling.
+The iPad Pro – and any Apple Silicon iMac – won't have the same cooling needs since it is using ARM at a much lower computing-power-per-watt metric.

-Like with the previous major iMac refresh, only one model will likely be updated this year, and the other updated later.
+Like with the previous major iMac refresh, only one model will likely be updated in the first year, with the other model's update coming later.
 Rumors point to a 24-inch display, meaning the smaller 21.5-inch iMac will get the redesign first.
-A recent legal filing with the EEC for a single Mac also suggests that only one model will be updated.
+A later update to the larger 27-inch iMac could mean a display as large as 30 inches is in the works.

-Reports from Ming-Chi Kuo suggest a move to Mini LED across the Mac line, which will allow better contrast and color recreation similar to OLED.
+Reports from Ming-Chi Kuo suggest a move to mini LED across the Mac line, which would allow for better contrast and color recreation closer to the performance of OLED.

 The iMac Pro changed the connectors from USB-A to USB-C with Thunderbolt 3 support.
 The 24-inch iMac will likely have a similar port arrangement, likely with the adoption of USB 4.

 While the Apple Development Kit ships in the physical form of a Mac mini, it does not have the latter's Thunderbolt 3 ports.
-It isn't clear why this is at this time, but with USB 4 including the Thunderbolt 3 protocol and USB-C physicality, Apple Silicon Macs, including the 24-inch iMac, will likely see compatibility at consumer launch.
+It isn't clear why this is at this time, but with USB 4 including the Thunderbolt 3 protocol and USB-C physicality, Apple Silicon Macs, including the "24-inch iMac," will likely see compatibility at consumer launch.